Dan Janjigian: Acting career

-After the Olympics, Janjigian began a career in acting.
+After the Olympics, Janjigian moved to Los Angeles and began a career in acting.
 His most notable work is that of portraying the violent drug dealer Chris-R in the 2003 cult film The Room.
 His debut acting role, Janjigian was the roommate of the actor originally cast to play Mark, a man only identified as Dan (or Don, as director Tommy Wiseau mistakenly referred to him).
 He was suggested despite the suggestion by Wiseau to cast Scott Holmes, who had already portrayed the character Mike within the film, to play Chris-R with a disguise so as to distinguish him from his original character.

 His other works include the Seth Landau film Take Out, as well as a mockumentary about the whereabouts of actors from The Room 15 years after the film's release, The Room Actors: Where Are They Now?, directed by Robyn Paris, who played Michelle in The Room.
-He also appeared in a 2013 episode of Wheel of Fortune.
+He also appeared in a 2013 episode of Wheel of Fortune, coming in third in that episode.
 In the 2017 movie adaptation of The Disaster Artist, a book by fellow actor Greg Sestero about the making of The Room, Janjigian is portrayed by Zac Efron.

 Political career

 In September 2019, Janjigian filed to run as a Democrat for the U.S. House of Representatives in the 2020 election.
 He was campaigning to be the Democratic nominee against Republican incumbent John Carter to represent the 31st district, based in the Austin metro area.
-Janjigian was ultimately eliminated in the primaries.
+His campaign material often referenced both his career as a bobsledder and as an actor.
+Janjigian was eliminated in the primaries, coming in last.
 Janjigian endorsed computer engineer Donna Imam over physician Christine Eady Mann in the primary runoff.
 Two of his other primary opponents, singer-songwriter Eric Hanke and Round Rock councilwoman Tammy Young, also endorsed Imam, who would go on to win the runoff and lose in the general election to Carter.

 Personal life

-As of February 2020, Janjigian is a sales and management consultant and lives in Leander, Texas with his wife and three children, having moved to the Austin area in 2005.
+As of February 2020, Janjigian is a sales and management consultant and lives in Leander, Texas with his daughter, having moved to the Austin area in 2005.
 He speaks fluent Armenian and holds dual citizenship in Armenia and the United States.
 He authored sections of the 2015 Jack Canfield book The Soul of Success Volume 2.